 It is worth noting that this is just an initial plan established with the general exploitation tasks to be done in RESCCUE.
-Considering the vast amount of results to be exploited (presented in section 3), more detailed exploitation paths will be described in future versions of this D7.4, working together with the several owners of the results.
+Considering the vast amount of results to be exploited, more detailed exploitation paths will be described in future versions of this D7.7, working together with the several owners of the results.